-One area requiring improvement was identified.
+One new area requiring improvement was identified as a result of the care inspection.
 Please refer to the Quality Improvement Plan (QIP) for details.

 Residents said that living in the home was a good experience.
 Residents unable to voice their opinions were observed to be relaxed and comfortable in their surroundings and in their interactions with staff.